protontypes/open-sustainable-technology/README.md

 - [eccodes](https://github.com/ecmwf/eccodes) -  The primary GRIB encoding/decoding package used at European Centre for Medium-Range Weather Forecasts used in meteorology to store historical and forecast weather data.
 - [magics](https://github.com/ecmwf/magics) - Plotting package to visualise meteorological data in GRIB, NetCDF, BUFR and ODB format.
 - [agweather-qaqc](https://github.com/WSWUP/agweather-qaqc) - Flexible, command-line-driven software to quality control daily weather data and then calculate reference evapotranspiration.
+- [metloom](https://github.com/M3Works/metloom) - A python library created with the goal of consistent, simple sampling of meteorology and snow related point measurments from a variety of datasources across the Western US.
 - [fmi-weather-client](https://github.com/saaste/fmi-weather-client) - Simple client library for fetching weather information from Finnish Meteorological Institute.

 ### Radiative Transfer